Special lines on contact manifolds: Introduction

-The first proposition generalises Theorem~\ref{thm_dimension_of_the_space_of_singular_lines}. \begin{prop} Suppose $X$ is either a quasi-projective manifold or a complex compact manifold in class $\ccC$.
-Suppose moreover $(X,F)$ is a generically contact manifold of dimension $2n+1$.
-Then: \begin{enumerate} \item Singular contact lines do not cover $X$, or in other words, any contact line through a general point (if exists) is smooth. \item If in addition $X$ is projective and $L$ is ample, then the dimension of the space parametrising the singular lines is at most $2n-1 = \dim X -2$. \item If $(X,F)$ is contact everywhere and a family of singular lines sweeps out a locus of codimension $1$ in $X$, then the dimension of this family is $2n-1$. \end{enumerate} \end{prop} We show the proposition in Subsection~\ref{sect_sing_lines_and_distributions}, Corollaries~\ref{cor_singular_lines_on_generically_contact} and \ref{cor_singular_lines_on_non_projective_contact}.
-The second proposition generalises \cite[Lemma~3.5]{kebekus_lines1}. \begin{prop} Suppose $(X,F)$ is either a quasi-projective contact manifold or a complex contact compact manifold in class $\ccC$.
-Any line through a general point $x \in X$ (if such line exists) is standard, i.e. if $f\colon\PP^1 \to X$ is the normalisation of this line, then $ f^*TX \simeq \ccO(0^{n+1}, 1^{n-1}, 2). $ \end{prop} We show the proposition in Subsection~\ref{sect_splitting_types}, Corollary~\ref{cor_non_standard_lines_do_not_cover_X}.
+\begin{thm} Suppose that $X$ is either quasi-projective or compact of Fujiki class $C$ and in addition $(X,F)$ is a generically contact manifold.
+We have the following restrictions on the families of singular contact lines. \begin{enumerate} \item Singular contact lines do not cover $X$. \item If $X$ is projective and $L$ is ample, then the dimension of the space parametrising the singular lines is at most $\dim X -2$. \item If $(X,F)$ is contact and a family of singular lines sweeps out a locus of codimension $1$ in $X$, then the dimension of this family is equal to $\dim X -2$. \end{enumerate} \end{thm} This theorem generalises \cite[Prop.~3.3]{kebekus_lines1} which is a similar statement for a contact Fano manifold $(X,F)$.
+We prove the theorem in Subsection~\ref{sect_sing_lines_and_distributions}, Corollaries~\ref{cor_singular_lines_on_generically_contact} and \ref{cor_singular_lines_on_non_projective_contact}.

+\begin{prop} Suppose that $(X,F)$ is a contact manifold.
+If $X$ is either quasi-projective or compact of Fujiki class $C$, then any line through a general point $x \in X$ is standard. \end{prop} This result generalises \cite[Lemma~3.5]{kebekus_lines1}, which again is for contact Fano $(X,F)$.
+We show the proposition in Subsection~\ref{sect_splitting_types}, Corollary~\ref{cor_non_standard_lines_do_not_cover_X}.

+The structure of the paper is the following.
+In Section~\ref{sect_context}, we outline the content of relevant literature and sketch our arguments.
+In Section~\ref{sect_preliminaries}, we discuss and review parameter spaces for subvarieties and cycles, namely Barlet spaces and Chow varieties.
+In a setting of polarised complex manifolds we define lines, linear spaces and their families and relate these families to cycle spaces.
+We describe the situation when there are plenty of lines on a variety.
+Section~\ref{sect_distributions}, describes the notions of a distribution and a manifold with a global corank $1$ distribution.
+In Section~\ref{sect_prelim_contact_manifolds}, we review the literature on contact manifolds and discuss possible splittings of tangent bundle restricted to lines.
+In Section~\ref{sect_sing_lines}, we investigate singular lines on polarised manifolds.
+In Section~\ref{sect_divisors_of_non_standard_lines}, we show that if there are many non-standard lines on a contact Fano manifold, then their configuration must be very special.